 With the color Tea Leaf,

 Hdc in 2nd ch from hook and all down.

 Identify the front center of your bag and if you want you can use a stitch marker to mark the center 8 dc.
 Insert the drawstring after the 8th dc from the outside to inside and weave through the top of the bag inserting your drawstring through every fourth dc.
 Once you reach back to the front of the bag, you will have both drawstrings facing outward and 9 dc between them.
 (If that confuses you, follow the picture!
 Or comment below with questions 🙂

-Hdc in 3rd ch from hook and all down.
+Row 1: Hdc in 3rd ch from hook and each ch down.

 Row 1: Hdc in 2nd ch from hook and in each st down.
 (9)

 Row 2: Ch 1, hdc2tog in the first two st. 1 hdc in the next 5 st. Hdc2tog in the last two st. (7)

 Row 3: Ch 1, hdc2tog in the first two st. 1 hdc in the next 3 st. Hdc2tog in the last two st. (5)

 Row 4: Ch 1, hdc2tog in the first two st. 1 hdc in the next st. Hdc2tog in last two st. (3)